roman-milk/roman-milk.github.io/katies-devious-mind.md

+===

- ****** Katie's Devious Mind Ch.
-05 ****** bysadkins116© Karen smiled as she looked down at her helpless mother.
+Karen smiled as she looked down at her helpless mother.
 Her head was buried in the cushions of the couch and her ass draped over the back.
 Her hands cuffed behind her back and now her skirt was up around her waist.
 With her left hand holding Marsha in place, she brought her right hand back with the doubled belt and with all her strength she brought the belt down on her exposed ass.
 Marsha screamed as the pain shot through her ass and straight to her brain.
 She immediately started to beg her daughter to have mercy.
 "Oh my god, Karen please don't do this, oh god it hurts, please, please, please don't punish me."
 Marsha begged.
 But her mother's cries fell on deaf ears as Karen again swung the belt down on the helpless mother in front of her.
 Marsha squirmed trying to get away but with no leverage she only managed to spread her legs further and exposed her sphincter and opened her lips.
 As the blows continued to rain down, Marsha quit struggling and was soon begging to serve her mistress daughter.
 "Oh please mistress, please mistress have mercy on me.
 I will obey your commands.
 Please let this slave serve you."
 Marsha said hoping that promising to submit that the punishment would stop.
 In spite of the pain, something in Marsha's brain clicked.
 After dominating her friend and watching her accept her slavery, Marsha's mind was filled with submissive fantasies.
 Now being punished by her daughter was bringing those fantasies to life.
 The result was her arousal was now skyrocketing and her pussy was soaked.
 When Karen changed position and brought the belt down the center of her ass and the end smacked her dripping pussy, Marsha screamed as her body exploded sending pain and pleasure throughout her extremities.
 Karen stopped and watched her mother convulsing as her entire body was consumed with sensations.
 She dropped the belt and slid her hand over Marsha's hips stopping at her rear passage.
 She took a few seconds to lightly push on her anal ring before continuing down to her gaping and dripping slit.
 Marsha was no longer in control and gasped as the touch increased the pleasure to new heights.

  "Oh god" was all she could say as her body exploded in another orgasm.
 Karen smiled as she bent over, keeping her hand on her mother's pussy, and whispered into her ear, "Who owns you slut?"